-- a.
-If new openings are required for additional light, consider placing them on the rear or side elevations of the building or installing a skylight on a non-visible roof slope.
-See Guideline 67 for additional information. - b.
-Where recent changes have altered historic window openings, restoration of the historic configuration and materials is encouraged. - c.
+- c.
+Where recent changes have altered historic window openings, restoration of the historic configuration and materials is encouraged. - d.
 The installation of jalousie or Miami awning windows shall only occur if they are original to the structure.

 - place new window openings on the front façade - infill existing window openings on the front facade - tint new windows